Nigeria FULANI ARISTOCRACY & Political Dynamics. (Updated).It was composed 1993, written & circulated 1994 and updated 2016.

 Furthermore, Fulani are biologically divided into two of Full Blood Fulani and Half Blood Fulani, where Full Blood Fulani are offspring of Pure Fulani with Pure Fulani Marriages which raised Core Blue Blood Fulani descendants, like the full blood Core North Emirs, most of core North Technocrats, Bureaucrats, top political Elite & Multi-Millionaire Business people.
 While Half Blood Fulani are descendants of Marriages of Full Blood Fulani with indigenous Native or with non-Fulani Foreigner, The Blood distinction becomes imperative in assisting Fulani Aristocracy or Fulani Power Hegemony to assign sensitive or lucrative appointments and assignment which guarded and protected Fulani strategic interest, as an agenda of effective Fulani political & resources Control and as proof of Fulani Supremacy.

-Writer, Historian & Psychoanalyst.
+Thinker, Writer, Political Strategist, Historian & Psychoanalyst.